Compliances

 S.No.
 Compliance Form

-1 Register showing computation of allocable surplus u/s 2(4) Form A
+1 Register showing computation of Allocable Surplus under Section 2(4) Form A

-2 Register showing set off and set on of allocable Surplus u/s 15 Form B
+2 Register showing Set On and Set Off of Allocable Surplus under Section 15 Form B

-3 Register showing complete details of bonus, due and paid to each employee Form C
+3 Register containing complete details of Bonus Due and Bonus Paid to each employee Form C

-4 Annual Return (within 30 days from the expiry of time limit for payment of bonus) Form D
+4 Annual Return (to be filed within 30 days from the expiry of the time limit for payment of bonus) Form D

 Penalty